runeksvendsen/crypto-venues/README.md

 This library enables:

-1. Fetching the list of cryptocurrency markets offered by a given exchange/venue
+1. Fetching the list of available cryptocurrency markets for a given exchange/venue
 2. Fetching the order book for the given cryptocurrency market
 3. Throttling/rate-limiting requests, by using the specific exchange's rate-limit (and backing off if a "Too Many Requests"-HTTP error is received)